 Calculate your break-even point

-Before you start renovating, you need to know how much extra revenue you need to break even.
-This depends on your fixed costs (equipment, permits) and variable costs per product.
+Before renovating anything, determine how much extra revenue you need to break even.
+This calculation includes fixed costs (equipment, permits) and variable costs per item sold.

 One-time investment: